sergigon1979/cleanoutbound/docs/posts/intent-data.md

 intent from entirely different firms.
 And even when they’re right, the match only narrows the
 activity to a company, never to a person.

 The next distortion is **manufactured statistical certainty**.
-Composite scoring blends
-different data types to make a weak signal seem stronger.
-The signals it tracks — hiring
-surges, funding rounds, new software installs — all stem from the same cause: business
-growth.
-Since these clues point in the same direction, they don’t triangulate a target; they
-reinforce the same assumption.
-The model becomes more confident without becoming more
-accurate — mistaking correlation for certainty.
+Composite scoring blends different data types — hiring surges, funding rounds, new software installs — to make a weak signal look stronger.
+But these signals are rarely independent.
+A company that has just raised funding is also likely to be hiring and buying software.
+Since the clues point to the same underlying event, they don’t triangulate a target, they simply reinforce one assumption.
+The model grows more confident without becoming more accurate, mistaking correlation for certainty.

 Another flaw is **semantic drift in topic detection**.
 Every “surge” depends on vendor-specific
 taxonomies — “HR software,” “contract management,” “cloud migration” — derived from